planetruby/quiz/018/README.md

 How can you make sure the minimum version requirements are fulfilled?

-Example - If you run the pluto feed reader:
+Let's look at a real-world example.
+If you run the pluto feed reader using the about option:

     $ pluto about